vacp2p/rfc-index/waku/standards/core/64/network.md

 ## RLN rate-limiting

-The [17/WAKU2-RLN-RELAY](../17/rln-relay.md) protocol uses [32/RLN-V1](../../../../vac/32/rln-v1.md) proofs
+The [17/WAKU2-RLN-RELAY](../17/rln-relay.md) protocol uses [32/RLN-V1](../../../../vac/32/rln-v1.md), extended with [RLN-V2](https://github.com/vacp2p/rfc-index/blob/main/vac/raw/rln-v2.md) proofs
 to ensure that a pre-agreed rate limit is not exceeded by any publisher.
+The addition of RLNv2 allows to rate-limit with more granularity, `x` amount of messages every `y` seconds.
 While the network is under capacity, individual relayers MAY choose to freely route messages without RLN proofs up to a discretionary bandwidth limit,